nguyenpham/Banksia/README.md

 - Simple and short (in terms of design and implementation)
 - Support UCI and Winboard protocols
 - Support opening book formats: edp, pgn, bin (Polyglot)
-- Support adjudication by Syzygy 7 pieces
+- Support adjudication including Syzygy 7 pieces
 - Tournament: round robin, knockout, swiss, concurrency, ponderable, resumable
 - Profile engines for some important info such as cpu, memory consumed, numbers of threads.
 - Controlled mainly by 2 JSON files (one for configurations of engines, one for tournament management).
 That is very flexible, easy way to setup and change